kermitt2/biblio_glutton_harvester/Readme.md

 ## Requirements

 The utility requires Python 3.6 or more.
 It is developed for a deployment on a POSIX/Linux server (it uses `imagemagick` as external process to generate thumbnails and `wget`).
-An S3 account and bucket or SWIFT object storage must have been created for non-local storage of the data collection.
+An S3 account and bucket or SWIFT object storage must have been created for cloud storage of the data collection.

+The utility will use some local storage dedicated to the embedded databases keeping track of the advancement of the harvesting, metadata and temporary downloaded resources.
+Consider a few GB of free space for a large scale harvesting of TB of PDF.

+Storage: as a rule of thumb, consider bewteen 1 and 1.5 TB for storage 1 million scholar PDF.

 ## Install